envoyproxy/nighthawk/docs/updating_envoy_dependency.md

 echo "Click here: https://github.com/envoyproxy/envoy/commit/$envoy_commit"
 ```

-Click the link in the terminal to double check the date of the latest commit.
+Click the link in the terminal to double check the date of the Envoy commit to which we will be updating Nighthawk.

 ### Step 4